Additional ITIN Information

 What is an ITIN Acceptance Agent?

 An ITIN Acceptance Agent is an individual, business or organization (college, financial institution, accounting firm, etc.) authorized by IRS to assist individuals in obtaining ITINs.
-Certifying Acceptance Agents review applicants' documentation, complete a certificate of accuracy and forward the certificate and application along with a tax return to the IRS for processing.
+Certified Acceptance Agents review applicants' documentation, complete a certificate of accuracy and forward the certificate and application along with a tax return to the IRS for processing.
 This is limited to primary and secondary applicants.
 Applications for dependents will still require that originals documentation or certified copies from the issuing agency be mailed to IRS.
 Some Acceptance Agents may charge a fee.
 Click here for a list of Acceptance Agents.

 How can I become an Acceptance Agent?